SanjitRaman/RISC-V-cpu/testbench/control_unit/readme.md

-# Control Unit Testbench Documentation
+# Test Methodology for ALU

 This testbench is written in C++ and uses the Google Test framework to test a control unit in a RISC-V processor.
 The control unit is responsible for generating control signals based on the instruction type and opcode.